 Reading Comprehension Lab

 Interactive, guided reading practice aligned with the Australian Curriculum.
-Build comprehension skills from Foundation to Year 6 with a friendly coach by your side.
+Build comprehension skills from Year 1 to Year 10 with a friendly coach by your side.

 Building Foundations — predicting, retelling, and literal questions with simple fiction stories